 ¼ cup butter (cold)

+(Note - lately I have begun to cut this in half; the brown sugar blobs can hide the beautiful colour of the fruit you are using.
+The taste does not seem to suffer and if you feel the need to add some sweetness - then do the final step of an icing sugar glaze.)
 Use fork to combine into crumbs for cake topping.
 Even though using cold butter, this might become "blobby", so make it first and refrigerate until needed.
 Once cool again it is easier to crumble and spread evenly.

 Batter step 2.